thorsten23/sphinxversions/index.rst

 ..
 SphinxVersionTest documentation master file, created by sphinx-quickstart on Wed May  8 22:32:15 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+Hier eine Ergänzung

 Welcome to SphinxVersionTest's documentation!
 =============================================